dbohdan/pip-wtenv/README.template.md

 Call `pip_wtenv(*args: str, name: str = "", venv_parent: str = "")` with your arguments to pip.
 This will,
 if necessary,
-restart the script in a virtual environment (venv).
+restart the script in a virtual environment.
 Before restarting,
 `pip_wtenv` will: